Official Transcript Online Ordering FAQs

 - After You Submit

-1. Who is eligible to request an eTranscript?
+1. Who is eligible to order an official transcript online?

-All Fordham University students and alumni who attended (completed all of their coursework) after 1990 or at Marymount College from Fall 2002 and later are eligible to request an eTranscript.
+All Fordham University students and alumni who attended (completed all of their coursework) after 1990 or at Marymount College from Fall 2002 and later are eligible to order an official transcript online through the National Student Clearinghouse.

 2. I attended Fordham prior to 1990 or Marymount College prior to Fall 2002; how can I request a transcript?

 Students who attended (completed any of their coursework) at the University prior to 1990, or at Marymount College prior to Fall 2002, must use this Transcript Request Form and submit it to the Office of Academic Records.
-Such requests cannot be submitted electronically, and can only be sent via mail (regular or express) or held for pickup; note that the processing of all mail and in-person pickup requests is currently suspended.
-The Office of Academic Records will announce when these services become available again.
+Such transcripts cannot be delivered electronically, and can only be delivered via mail (regular or express).

-3. To whom can I have an eTranscript sent?
+3. To whom can I have an official transcript sent?

-4. Where do I go to request an eTranscript?
+4. Where do I go to order an official transcript online?

 5. What is the National Student Clearinghouse?